gaobobo/MicroPy_PlantMonitor/README.md

 # MicroPy_PlantMonitor

-A planet monitor work with micropython and MQTT Home Assistant Integration.
+A plant monitor work with micropython and MQTT Home Assistant Integration.

 ## Features